poppy-project/poppy-docs/en/getting-started/build.md

 * do a bit of electronic for the embedded board inside the head: this can be a bit tricky if you are not familiar with electronics.

-Patience and precision are your allies, but in case of errors do not panic: Poppy is a robot intended to be assembled and disassembled.
-If you pay attention to the few **warnings** bellows, and with a few trials and errors you will have a working Poppy Torso or  POppy Humanoid:
+**Patience and precision** are your allies, but in case of errors do not panic: Poppy is a robot intended to be assembled and disassembled.
+If you pay attention to the few **warnings** bellows, and with a few trials and errors you will have a working Poppy Torso or Poppy Humanoid:

-*Warning 1: The Poppy humanoid and torso robots are built using mainly MX-28 and MX-64 Dynamixel servomotors, which are pretty powerful and may be harmful to your fingers or materials.
-So be very careful and put the robot in a free space while testing it.*
+*Warning 1: The Poppy humanoid and torso robots are built using mainly MX-28 and MX-64 Dynamixel servomotors.
+They are pretty powerful and may be harmful to your fingers or materials.
+So be very careful and put the robot in a free space while testing it!*

-*Warning 2: put the dot on the horn at the same point than the dot on the servo axis*
+*Warning 2: Put the dot on the horn at the same point than the dot on the servo axis.*

 ![](../img/humanoid/zero.JPG)

-*Warning 3: adjusts the three dots of the motors with three dots of structural parts.*
+*Warning 3: Adjusts the three dots of the motors with the three dots of the structural part.*

 ![](../img/humanoid/three_dots.jpg)

-*Warning 4: use thread locker to prevent vibrations from untying the screws.
-However, dip the extremity of the screw on the thread locker is enough (a drop for each screw hole is too much), otherwise disassembling your robot can be very hard!*
+*Warning 4: Use thread locker to prevent vibrations from untying the screws.
+However, dipping the extremity of the screw on the thread locker is enough (a drop for each screw hole is too much).
+Otherwise disassembling your robot can be very hard!*

 <!-- TODO: Add directly the youtube playlist of poppy torso and humanoid-->